Sravan2808/DevTinder/homework.md

 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes,except /user/login
 - Error Handling using app.use("/",(err,req,res,next)={})

+- Create a free cluster on MongoDB offical website (Mongo Altas)
+- Install mongoose library
+- Connect your application to the Database "Connection-url"/devTinder
+- Call the connectDB function and connect to database before starting application on 7777
+- Create a userSchema & userModel
+- Create POST /signup API to add data to database
+- Push some documents using API calls from postman
+- Error Handling using try,catch